Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher-v3/readme.md

 await gapi.client.androidpublisher.grants.patch({ name: "name",  });

 /*
 Deletes an in-app product (i.e. a managed product or a subscription).
+This method should no longer be used to delete subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.delete({ packageName: "packageName", sku: "sku",  });

 /*
 Gets an in-app product, which can be a managed product or a subscription.
+This method should no longer be used to retrieve subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.get({ packageName: "packageName", sku: "sku",  });

 /*
 Creates an in-app product (i.e. a managed product or a subscription).
+This method should no longer be used to create subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.insert({ packageName: "packageName",  });

 /*
 Lists all in-app products - both managed products and subscriptions.
 If an app has a large number of in-app products, the response may be paginated.
 In this case the response field `tokenPagination.nextPageToken` will be set and the caller should provide its value as a `token` request parameter to retrieve the next page.
+This method should no longer be used to retrieve subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.list({ packageName: "packageName",  });

 /*
 Patches an in-app product (i.e. a managed product or a subscription).
+This method should no longer be used to update subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.patch({ packageName: "packageName", sku: "sku",  });

 /*
 Updates an in-app product (i.e. a managed product or a subscription).
+This method should no longer be used to update subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.update({ packageName: "packageName", sku: "sku",  });